Customer Experience Journey Mapping

 When customers feel supported and valued, they are more likely to remain loyal, continue purchasing, and recommend the brand, creating a virtuous cycle of retention and acquisition.

 This mapping process elevates customer support from a sunk cost to a business function that plays a key role in new customer acquisition, retention, and loyalty.
-And this mapping process sets this up to scale sustainably.

 How Customer Experience Journey Mapping works